12345 EL MONTE ROAD, LOS ALTOS HILLS, CA 94022-4599 - foothill.edu

 • The graduates will demonstrate entry-level clinical skills competency in accordance with accreditation requirements.

 The demand for Registered Veterinary Technicians is high nationwide.
 In particular, there is a very high demand for RVTs in the bay area.
 Graduates can find employment in many sectors including small and large animal practice, specialty practice, clinical laboratories, education, government, research, and the pharmaceutical and biomedical industries.
-Starting salaries for entry level licensed technicians range from $18.00-22.00/hr.
-A Registered Veterinary Technician with 3-5 years of experience generally earns $25.00- $28.00/hr.
+Starting salaries for entry level licensed technicians range from $18.00-$22.00/hr.
+A Registered Veterinary Technician with 3-5 years of experience generally earns $25.00-$28.00/hr in the Bay Area.
 Highly skilled and licensed RVTs with advanced specialization training, management ability or those employed in large specialist hospitals, the biomedical industry, or as educators commonly earn in excess of $28.00/hr.
 Benefits vary widely, with larger veterinary practices and corporations providing the most attractive packages.
 The veterinary assisting courses are separate from the veterinary technology program classes, and are not accredited by the AVMA.
 Veterinary assisting offers entry-level courses for those students interested in starting a career in the veterinary field and for those students who are currently working in the field who want to upgrade their knowledge and skills.
-The Veterinary assisting classes are offered online along with a preceptorship component.
+The veterinary assisting classes are offered online along with a preceptorship component.
 Students are expected to find their own preceptorship locations.
+Students who complete all three veterinary assisting courses earn a certificate.

 A minimum of 90 units is required* to include: